 Moses was God’s instrument to bring severe judgement on Egypt.
 As Pharaoh’s heart hardened and he refused to let the Israelites go, Yahweh, the God of Israel, put His sovereignty over Egypt’s deities powerfully on display: in sending the Ten Plagues, Yahweh turned the Nile god into blood, the sun god into darkness, and eventually slayed the first-born, the future Pharaoh (who one day would be worshipped as a god).
 All along, the Israelite slaves were under His protecting hand.

 As Pharaoh’s resistance first broke, the slaves could finally make their way out of Egypt.
-As soon as they had tasted freedom for the first time in their life, their oppressors began to pursue them in an attempt to have them back in bondage.
+As soon as they had tasted freedom for the first time in their life, their oppressors began to pursue them to have them back in bondage.
 Only when the Red Sea had finally separated them, Israel was free at last.

 Mankind: A people born into sin

 As the Israelites of ancient times, we also once were slaves to sin.
-Like them also, we did not choose to be slaves, but as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
+Like them, we did not choose to be slaves.
+But as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
 We were part of his dominion, used by him to engage in works of darkness.
 By our own strength, we never had any hope of escape.

 Jesus – our deliverer